+St. Philip Neri School is a co-ed elementary school for grades PreK through 8.
 St. Philip Neri School reserves the right to amend the Parent/Student Handbook and parent(s)/legal guardian(s) will be notified of any changes made.
 This Parent/Student Handbook is an informative booklet for parents and students setting forth the rules and policies of the school and is not intended as an expressed or implied contract.